lawik/notes/Talk - Elixir Göteborg Meetup 2025.md

 ## Usage & threat model

 - This was worked on for a Raspberry Pi-style device.
 They have no capabilities for secure or protected storage.
-They do have Secure Boot meaning you can lock a public key into a one-time-programmable part of the chip to require sig
+They do have Secure Boot meaning you can lock a public key into a one-time-programmable part of the chip to require signed code on boot.
+But it can't keep a secret.
 - This is a good foundation for a pretty aggressive degree of security for a piece of hardware.
 It does require physical protection where power is broken if the device is opened or the data could be snooped.
 - Depending on the level of threat you can make the physical security more intense.
 - This is an affordable solution that is fairly easy to deal with.
 - This is not the ultimate in hardware defense.
+But it ain't bad.

+## What we want

+- CPU should be able to verify the code it is booting to prevent malicious code from running.
+- CPU should be able to use an assymetric private key without exposing it to the world.
+- CPU should be able to use a symmetric secret key without exposing it to the world.

+## The current leading edge

+- ARM TrustZone is a mechanism for separating privilege levels in ARM CPUs.
+It allows isolating hardware to only be accessible to code running with secure privilege levels.
+- You have a Trusted Execution Environment and in there the CPU and memory can play with cryptography in isolation from the rest of the system.
+- Lots of serious systems ship with volatile storage and persistent secure storage.
+This allows fully secured devices from verifying that we boot only trusted code to allowing particularly secure trusted code access to private keys and secret keys to perform cryptographic tasks.
+- This is what we should be doing to secure devices.
+- Even more NDAs.
+- Incredibly complex documentation and very messy to figure out.